seadoherty/Google-Apps-Scripts/README.md

 # VisJS Network with Sheets data

-This apps script is broken into 3 code files to break up general functionality:
+This apps script generates a popup displaying an interactive network from your Sheets data.
+It is broken into 3 code files to break up general functionality:
 **0_menu** - Creates a dropdown in your Sheet to run the code
 **1_nodeNetwork** - Gets the data and displays the popup
 **2_nodeNetwork** - HTML for the popup